cookieShepsky/Assignments_Sem1/git_notes.md

 - using `git checkout <commit-hash>` we can roll back to a previous commit.
 - this will put us on a different branch.
 <br><br>
-- we can also use `git revert <commit-hash>' to undo the changes of a certain commit.
+- we can also use `git revert <commit-hash>` to undo the changes of a certain commit.
 - this creates a new commit, that adds/deletes the opposite of what the selected commit did.
 Effectively reverting the changes made in that commit.
 - this allows us to undo changes with the changes staying visible in the commit history.